shadowevil/D2SaveLibrary/README.md

 ## Quest Information
 (Due to the multi-level bit/byte distrobution, and to avoid making this super long, I have devised a way to use bit/byte addition to pull each difficulties quest, without having to manually find each bit/byte)
+-(d = difficulty)
+-(a = act)
+formula to find a quest :
+-(d + a + x)
 | Offset bytes | Key                                               | bytes | bits  |
 |--------------|---------------------------------------------------|-------|-------|
 | 335          | Quest Marker (Woo!)                               | 4     | 32    |  |